Masjid al-Haram: Third Saudi expansion

 In 2008, the Saudi government under King Abdullah Ibn Abdulaziz announced an expansion of the mosque, involving the expropriation of land to the north and northwest of the mosque covering 300,000 m2.
 At that time, the mosque covered an area of 356,800 m2 including indoor and outdoor praying spaces.
 40 billion riyals (US$10.6 billion) was allocated for the expansion project.
 In August 2011, the government under King Abdullah announced further details of the expansion.
 It would cover an area of 400000 m2 and accommodate 1.2 million worshippers, including a multi-level extension on the north side of the complex, new stairways and tunnels, a gate named after King Abdullah, and two minarets, bringing the total number of minarets to eleven.
 The circumambulation areas (Mataf) around the Kaaba would be expanded and all closed spaces receive air conditioning.
 After completion, it would raise the mosque's capacity from 770,000 to over 2.5 million worshippers.
 His successor, King Salman launched five megaprojects as part of the overall King Abdullah Expansion Project in July 2015, covering an area of 456,000 m2.
 The project was carried out by the Saudi Binladin Group.
 In 2012, the Abraj Al Bait complex was completed along with the 601 m Makkah Royal Clock Tower.
+Austrian company Lights of Vienna was hired to complete a 100 million euro order of 4700 chandeliers and light fixtures in 26 sizes in 2013.
+The chandeliers and light fixtures were installed in the Shamiya Extension of the mosque.
+Some of the biggest gilded chandeliers were priced at 1 million euros each.
+The company has since been the provider of additional light fixtures to the mosque and other buildings in Mecca.
+In 2025, the lighting for the Mataf extension was completed by Lights of Vienna.
+The project involved the delivery of 10 different lighting types and a total of around 550 custom-made chandeliers and luminaires, all produced from high-grade stainless steel and gilded with more than 200 kg of 24-karat gold.
+The project value is approximately €90 million.
+Part of the new lights was the 7-metre Al Fath Gate Chandelier, an octagonal, gold-plated chandelier with a 7-meter diameter and 360,000 lumens of output.
+All fixtures incorporate high-efficiency LED systems.

 On 11 September 2015, at least 111 people died and 394 were injured when a crane collapsed onto the mosque.
 Construction work was suspended after the incident, and remained on hold due to financial issues during the 2010s oil glut.
 Development was eventually restarted two years later in September 2017.